monch1962/async-pact-spike/README.md

 Finally, to generate Junit reports from a compiled test file,

 `$ PUBLISH_AMQP_SERVER=peacock.rmq.cloudamqp.com PUBLISH_USERNAME=edtdqjib PUBLISH_PASSWORD=ucsUTMSeTR9lQEo0cRJwCgPicoroEPwa PUBLISH_Q=abc123 PUBLISH_URI_SUFFIX=edtdqjib PUBLISH_AMQP_SERVER_TCP=5671 PROTOCOL=amqps SUBSCRIBE_Q=abc123 TIMEOUT=10000 ./tests -test.v | go-junit-report`

+## TODO
+- support all the features of Pact (e.g. at present it only supports checking against hardcoded responses; should be able to do regex or pattern matching as supported by Pact)
+- investigate FaaS options for deployment
+- implement concurrent test execution (this is somewhat tricky for async, where responses can arrive out of sequence.
+One option would be to single-thread only requests that write to the same output queue, which would avoid the out-of-sequence response problem.
+Need to think this through further...)